-When a concern is brought to the CO, they will take prompt action to research the concern, and if necessary, conduct or oversee an investigation/audit to determine the facts of the situation, and any misconduct or violations that occurred.
+When a concern is brought to the CO, or designee, prompt action will be taken to research the concern, and if necessary, conduct or oversee an investigation/audit to determine the facts of the situation, and any misconduct or violations that occurred.
 All members have a responsibility to participate, when requested, in the resolution of compliance related matters.